 AKC breed standard: Adult males should weigh 65–90 pounds and stand 24–26 inches at the shoulder.
 Adult females should weigh 50–70 pounds and stand 22–24 inches. — American Kennel Club

-Male vs. Female Differences
+Male vs. Female Size Differences

 Females follow a similar curve but run about 10–15 pounds lighter at each stage.
 They tend to reach adult height sooner and finish filling out between 18 and 24 months, while some males keep adding mass until closer to 30 months.